MFaizan18/AlphaQuantTrader/README.md

     return dynamic_window_size.fillna(min_window).astype(int)

 # Calculate volatility and dynamic window sizes
-data.loc[:, 'volatility'] = calculate_fixed_window_volatility(data['Daily Returns'])
+data.loc[:, 'volatility'] = calculate_fixed_window_volatility(data['Log Returns'])
 data.loc[:, 'dynamic_window_sizes'] = determine_dynamic_window_size(data['volatility'])
 ```
-This code block begins by calculating the rolling volatility of daily returns using the `calculate_fixed_window_volatility` function.
+This code block begins by calculating the rolling volatility of log returns using the `calculate_fixed_window_volatility` function.
 The function takes the daily returns and computes how volatile the market has been over the last 20 days, storing the results in the volatility column.

 Next, the `determine_dynamic_window_size` function adjusts the window size dynamically based on the calculated volatility.
 This adjustment ensures that during periods of high volatility, the analysis focuses on more recent data by using a smaller window size.
 The dynamically adjusted window sizes are then stored in the dynamic_window_sizes column.